Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Introduction

-\item We conduct a comprehensive set of experiments that validate our modeling and optimization framework using real-world data obtained from a CHW program that operates in Hyderabad, India.
-In addition, we assess the generalizability of our approach using simulated patient cohorts (Section~\ref{sec:experiments}).
-Our experiments show that our solution algorithm can improve upon baseline heuristics by up to 124.5\% (in terms of relative performance) using the same CHW capacity.
-Our approach also requires up to 61.8\% less capacity than the best baseline heuristic to achieve the same performance in terms of number of patients with blood glucose in control.
+\item We conduct a comprehensive set of experiments that validate our modeling and optimization framework using real-world data obtained from a CHW program that operates in Hyderabad, India (Section~\ref{sec:experiments}).
+We further assess the generalizability of our approach using simulated patient cohorts.
+Our experiments show that our approach can maintain similar performance to baseline methods with up to 50\% less capacity.
+For the case study with real data, our approach is able to reduce blood glucose by up to 25\% with the same capacity as baseline methods.
+Finally, we conduct a set of experiments to demonstrate that our approach performs well with imperfect information.

 \end{enumerate}